CCSMB/Standards/Standards/CCSMB-1.md

 Each RFC should include code for utilizing the standard.
 If the RFC is sufficiently complex, a reference implementation should be written and placed in the `/Standards/CCSMB-n` folder, where `n` is the RFC number.

+In the case of a standardized file format, examples should be stored in `/Standards/CCSMB-n`.

 ## Submission

 Each submission should be in the form of a GitHub pull request.
 To be accepted as a standard, said pull request should have three approving reviews and should be merged after that threshold has been met.